nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/09e72ff00a9b459322bcefa6363e4c58.js"></script>

-While the above example is convenient for reading strings from a file there is a downside and that is <code>readln</code> allocates a new buffer for every line read.
+While the above example is convenient for reading strings from a file there is a downside and that is `readln` allocates a new buffer for every line read.
 Because of this potential performance issue there is an [overloaded method](https://en.wikipedia.org/wiki/Function_overloading) which takes a buffer as a parameter, like this.

 <script src="https://gist.github.com/nomad-software/45bdac475dff4f3c567d96c10194d887.js"></script>